Beckid/CS1101S-DG-Website/README.md

 - Visualization Tool<br>
 We recommend you to use [phpMyAdmin](https://www.phpmyadmin.net/).

+### Set-up of Database (using PostgreSQL)

+- Make sure you have properly setup your local PostgreSQL installation.
+    - For Windows user, you may want to follow the instructions at [here](https://github.com/yunpengn/CS2102/blob/master/psql_setup.md).
+- Run `setup_db.sql` in the `scripts` folder.

+- Visualization Tool<br>
+We recommend you to use [phpPgAdmin](http://phppgadmin.sourceforge.net/doku.php).

 ### Set-up of Database (using Microsoft SQL Server)

 - Overview<br>
 We need two tables in a single database.
 Below, assume that we have created the database called 'cs1101s'.<br>
 Therefore, you need to change the connection variables in config.php